tbogdala/woolycore/README.md

 *   This library creates its own version of the structures to avoid failure cases where upstream llama.cpp structs have C++ members and cannot be wrapped automatically by tooling.
 While inconvenient, I chose to do that over an opaque pointer and getter/setter functions.

-*   The `void*` parameters in the public functions of `bindings.h` are `void` so that languages that can automatically create bindings on types don't try to dig further and require the processing of types defined in llama.cpp - because some of them will eventually include c++ members and those cannot be wrapped.
-This is unfortunate, but necessary, so care must be taken to provide the right pointers to the functions.

 ### TODO